Large Scale Scrum

 - LeSS Huge: Up to a few thousand people on one product

 LeSS Huge provides a set of rules for a setup with a lot of teams – the ‘tipping point’ is ~ 8 teams, but it rather depends on the feeling and workload of the product owner.
-If the product owner cannot handle anymore the workload to own his backlog, LeSS Huge provides an answer by introducing ‘requirements areas’ (a set of customer-centric feature areas) with an additional responsible product owner per requirement area.
+Suppose the product owner cannot handle the workload anymore to own his backlog.
+In that case, LeSS Huge provides an answer by introducing ‘requirements areas’ (a set of customer-centric feature areas) with an additionally responsible product owner per requirement area.

 Flip the system

-A key take-away is the fact that support of top-level management is absolute required to be able to transform an organisation to become effective in agile product/software development.
+A key takeaway is that top-level management support is required to transform an organisation to become influential in agile product/software development.
 As such, this is not new, but essentially – in the context of Large Scale Scrum – this implies the ‘go’ or ‘not-go’ decision.

-A LeSS consultant goes in and talks to the management to discuss the required changes in organisational design and the need for good engineering practices.
-If the management is not convinced or does not acknowledge the need for such changes – basically the LeSS adoption would be a ‘no-go’.
+A LeSS consultant talks to the management to discuss the required changes in organisational design and good engineering practices.
+If the management is not convinced or does not acknowledge the need for such changes, the LeSS adoption would be a ‘no-go’.

-An adoption flips the organisational system for 1 particular product (or product group), not for the whole organization.
-When the adoption for this 1 product is successful, you continue to spread to adopt the way of working to other products of the organization.
+An adoption flips the organisational system for one particular product (or product group), not for the whole organisation.
+When the adoption of this 1 product is successful, you continue to spread to adopt the way of working to other organisation products.

 A part of the course addresses the adoption and the preparation involved to adopt LeSS.
-There is no perfect time to start agility; rather ‘initiation’ of the transformation to agility can start at any time and the path to agility is a path of continuous improvement.
+The path to agility is a path of continuous improvement.
+There is no perfect time to start agility; rather, ‘initiation’ of the transformation to agility can begin at any time.

-There are different views on when to start the first sprint: you can start right away (knowing you will not be able to produce a potentially shippable product increment at the end of the first sprint), but you deal with it in an empirical and transparent way during your sprints.
+There are different views on when to start the first Sprint: you can start right away (knowing you will not be able to produce a potentially shippable product increment at the end of the first Sprint), but you deal with it empirically and transparently during your sprints.

-On the other hand, you foresee a preparation period which involves activities to get started:
+On the other hand, you foresee a preparation period that involves activities to get started: